 Most people want to lose weight because they want to be slimmer and look good.
 But weight loss won’t make you look much better if you are losing weight in primarily muscle and water weight.
 If you want to lose enough inches in size and obtain a lean look, burning fat should be your main concern.

 Burning fat is actually quite simple.
 Fat loss occurs if you are in an “energy deficit“.
-If the amount of calories consumed are lower than the number of calories burned, your body has no choice but to burn fat.
+If the number of calories consumed are lower than the number of calories burned, your body has to tap into its body fat stores.
 If you are familiar with my work, you know that this is dictated by something called the “Energy Balance“, which is supported by the law of thermodynamics.

 The scientific law of thermodynamics shows that energy can’t be destroyed or created, only transformed.
 So a surplus of energy has to be stored (fat gain) and an energy deficit needs to be “compensated” by internal reserves (fat loss).